Update: Added some pictures on 29-April-2022.

 I used to have Apple’s Macbook which is a very locked system and you don’t own it even after purchasing it.
 After I got convinced that software freedom is important, I tried to use only free software and avoid proprietary software as much as possible.
 However, a lot of free software for my use was not available for Macbook.
 And I doubt if Macbook can run without any proprietary software.
 Therefore, I was looking for a computer which can run exclusively on free software, without requiring any proprietary software.
 I knew that Librem laptops can run purely free software and they satisfied my requirement.
 I didn’t know about any Indian vendors selling such a laptop.
 One day, I asked in the FSCI matrix room whether there are Indian shops selling such a laptop.
 I came to know about Libretech Shop based in Bangalore which sells free software powered laptops and calls them ‘Liberated Computer’.
 A few months later, I decided to buy a LC 230.

-I ordered LC 230 using the Mostly Harmless website.
-I ordered a 16 GB RAM (I wanna run Qubes OS), 480 GB SSD, and a new 6-cell battery.
+I ordered LC 230 using the Mostly Harmless website, with 16 GB RAM, 480 GB SSD, and a new 6-cell battery.

 I placed my order on a Saturday.
 Abhas shipped it to me, three days later, on Tuesday via DTDC priority shipping and I received the laptop on Thursday.